galetaire/spahousing/pages/posts/demography.md

 - If the number of sales is below the lower limit, it implies that there is a **depression**, e.g. 2011 - 2014.
 - If the number of sales is in between the two ceilings, it implies that the market is in an **optimal zone**.
 Being possible to denote a **bull trend** (if the bars are above the optimal line), or a **bear trend** (if the bars are below the optimal line).

-# Evolution of home sales
+# Quarterly evolution of home sales

 [![Compraventas de vivienda](/images/compravenda.png)](/images/compravenda.png)